patx/micropie/README.md

         return f"Submitted by: {username}"
 ```

 By default, MicroPie's route handlers can accept any request method, it's up to you how to handle any incoming requests!
 You can check the request method (and a number of other things specific to the current request state) in the handler with `self.request.method`.
-You can see how to handle POST JSON data at [examples/api](https://github.com/patx/micropie/tree/main/examples/api) and [examples/json](https://github.com/patx/micropie/tree/main/examples/json).
+You can see how to handle POST JSON data at [examples/json_api](https://github.com/patx/micropie/tree/main/examples/json_api).

 ### **Lifecycle Event Handling**
 MicroPie supports ASGI lifespan events, allowing you to register asynchronous handlers for application startup and shutdown.
 This is useful for tasks like initializing database connections or cleaning up resources.